ingotportal/training/PickupProblem/Readme.md

 | Container Type | no |
 | Container Weight | no |

-Example seed data has been provided in [pickups.json](pickups.json) and ISO container size and type in (iso-container-types.csv)[iso-container-types.csv]
+Example seed data has been provided in [pickups.json](pickups.json) and ISO container size and type in [iso-container-types.csv](iso-container-types.csv)

 ### Finished